umaar/better-twitter-embed/readme.md

 #### Sprite Generation

 Generate sprites of all images in `./images`.
-Save the output image to `/assets/images/twitter-profile-pics.png`.
+Save the output image to `/assets/images/twitter-profile-pics.jpg`.

-For the class prefixes, use: `dt-fb-sprite` & `dt-fb-pic-`
+For the class prefixes, use: `dt-fb-sprite` (in the "sprite class name" input) & `dt-fb-pic-` (in the "class prefix" input)

 The sprite generator is here: https://instantsprite.com/ / Forked at https://github.com/umaar/InstantSprite

+- Can use horizontal direction
+- 0px offet
+- instantsprite exports as a png, so open with preview and export to .jpg with a lower quality
+-

 #### Copy markup